 While mortgages and deeds of trust are similar in many ways, one major difference between these documents is the parties involved.
 A deed of trust has three parties: the borrower, the lender, and a trustee.
 A mortgage, though, only involves two parties: a borrower and a lender.

 The other major difference between mortgages and deeds of trust is how the foreclosure process works.
-Mortgages are usually foreclosed judicially, while deeds of trust are normally foreclosed nonjudicially.
+Mortgages are usually foreclosed judicially, while deeds of trust are often foreclosed nonjudicially.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
-Or state law might limit who may act as a trustee in other ways.
+Sometimes, state law limits who may act as a trustee in specific ways.
 For example, in Washington, foreclosure trustees must have a physical presence in the state by maintaining an office in the state with telephone service at such address.

-The trustee comes into play if you fall behind in mortgage payments and go into foreclosure.
-Again, in states where lenders use deeds of trust, a lender may foreclose out of court in a process called a nonjudicial foreclosure.
+The trustee comes into play if you fall behind in loan payments and go into foreclosure.
+Again, in states where lenders use deeds of trust (or a similar instrument containing a power of sale clause), a lender may foreclose out of court in a process called a nonjudicial foreclosure.
 The trustee manages the foreclosure process.

 State law often limits who may act as a foreclosure trustee—for example, state law might say only attorneys may act as trustees—but most states don’t address whether the trustee may be connected to the foreclosing lender.
 North Carolina, though, tackled this issue in 2017.

-As of late 2017, North Carolina foreclosure law prohibits an attorney who acts as trustee from also representing the lender while initiating a foreclosure proceeding.
+As of late 2017, North Carolina law prohibits an attorney who acts as trustee from also representing the lender while initiating a foreclosure proceeding.
+(N.C.
+Gen. Stat. § 45-10).
 Prior to this change, a lender often could rely on its attorney to simultaneously conduct the foreclosure and represent the lender’s interests.
-Now, though, a North Carolina nonjudicial foreclosure must involve both a trustee and lender’s counsel, which should—in theory—ensure that the trustee is truly neutral.
+Now, though, a North Carolina nonjudicial foreclosure must involve both a trustee and lender’s counsel, which should, in theory, ensure that the trustee is truly neutral.

 If you’re currently facing a North Carolina foreclosure and the lender’s attorney is acting as both the trustee and counsel for the lender, consider talking to a local foreclosure attorney.
 The foreclosure might be defective.

 Also, technically, a lender’s attorney could potentially use a separate entity—like a trustee company—that it owns to act as a trustee without violating North Carolina law because the company, not the attorney, is the trustee.
-(The statute prohibits an “attorney” from serving in both capacities.)
-If you are facing a nonjudicial foreclosure in North Carolina and your lender takes this approach, again, consider talking to a foreclosure attorney.
-An attorney might be able to fight the foreclosure by arguing that this arrangement violates the intent and spirit of the law.
+(The statute prohibits an "attorney" from serving in both capacities.)
+If you're facing a nonjudicial foreclosure in North Carolina and your lender takes this approach, again, consider talking to a foreclosure attorney.
+A lawyer might be able to fight the foreclosure by arguing that this arrangement violates the intent and spirit of the law.

 If you’re facing a nonjudicial foreclosure in another state and have questions about the trustee’s role in the process, consider talking to a local foreclosure attorney where you live.